lestewartt/BIOL5173P/README.md

 This script generates summary information for the data produced for each simulation in the hospital infection simulation script
 To run this script, please update the 'main_directory' variable with the path to the 'hospital_infection_sim' folder Note, this script was designed to process all 180 simulation results.
-If running using a subset of hospital data, code from line 278 onwards should be commented out
+If running using only a single subset of hospital data, code from line 278 onwards should be commented out.
+Run using all 3 simulations provided to simulate the effect with all 180 simulations

+Files can be accesed from the 'Processing_UDCA_Model' folder

 <!-- start:code block -->
 main_directory = 'C:/Users/2915700s/OneDrive/UoG Masters/Project_Start/hospital_infection_sim'